epicrunze/evocable/docs/authentication_api.md

 This document describes all authentication-related API endpoints available in the Evocable backend system.
 The authentication system supports user-based login with email/password credentials and JWT session tokens.

+**Status**: ✅ All endpoints are fully functional and have been tested as of August 2025.
+The system uses Redis-based inter-service communication for reliable and scalable user management.

 ## Overview

 The authentication system provides: